TheFakeMontyOnTheRun/noudar-core/docs/levels.md

 passage hidden behind a pillar.
 You must cut a cord that holds all cells closed and kill all the [demons](demon.md).

 Once inside the mausoleum, the player has to take the crossbow and use it to cut a rope on the other side of a chasm.
 This will open the passage that leads to the patium.

-In this level, the player will battle lot's of fallen crusaders and finally the [warthog](warthog.md).
+In this level, the player will battle lots of fallen crusaders and finally the [warthog](warthog.md).

 - Level 4